biblelamp/JavaExercises/StarCommX4/readme.txt

     - changing DesktopLauncher class (1024/576)
     - explanations by class MyGdxGame
+    - to move 4 images to the folder assets (in core or android)
     - adding Background class
     - adding Hero class
     - adding Asteroids class